sir-kokabi/github-sorter/README.md

 # Github Sorter

-How many times have you opened numerous new tabs to find top-starred projects on lists like Awesome Lists?
+How many times have you opened countless new tabs to find top-starred projects on lists like Awesome Lists?
 Well, **[GitHub Sorter](https://github.com/sir-kokabi/github-sorter)** is here to make your life easier by sorting repos based on stars and displaying those shiny stars right beside each one. 😊🌟
 .

 <hr>